MarcDRuben/Hospital-Medicine/README.md

 7/8/2019

-**This repository describes (with code) how we leveraged electronic medical record (EMR) data to study trends in treatment and response as a function of time-of-day**
+**This repository describes (with code) how we leveraged electronic medical record (EMR) data to study treatment and response as a function of time-of-day**

 ## Background

-We TESTER analyzed the daily distribution of ~120K doses of 12 separate drugs in ~1.5K inpatients at a major children’s hospital in the U.S.
-Treatment orders and first-doses administered were strongly time-of-day-dependent (figure below).
+We analyzed the daily distribution of ~120K doses of 12 separate drugs in ~1.5K inpatients at a major children’s hospital in the U.S. Treatment orders and first-doses administered were strongly time-of-day-dependent (figure below).
 These 24 h rhythms were consistent across drugs, diagnoses, and hospital units.
 <https://www.biorxiv.org/content/10.1101/617944v1>

 ![image caption Source](images/GitRepo_AllDrugWheels.png)